You’ve invested in a customer relationship management tool, but are you sure you’re getting your money’s worth?

 Though the benefits of CRM technology can range from increased sales to labor cost reduction, not all users reap the full ROI of this powerful tool.
 Implemented properly, however, your CRM can be a critical cornerstone in your health insurance marketing efforts.

-Here’s a few hacks to help you get the most out of your CRM and increase the returns on your investment:
+Here’s a few hacks to help you get the most out of your insurance CRM and increase the returns on your investment:

 Keep it Current.
 Your customer data is only effective if the information is accurate and current.
 Make it a consistent practice to record changes in your clients’ contact information, as well as any life and health circumstances that may serve as a qualifying event for insurance needs or necessitate changes in their existing coverage.